Slides 📊

 A random variable (RV) \(X\) is a function that maps each outcome in the sample space \(\omega \in \Omega\) to a numerical value.
 Formally, \(X: \Omega \to \mathbb{R}\).

-Why is a random variable needed?
+Why is a Random Variable Needed?

 Outcomes of random experiments are often multi-faceted and tend to introduce more complexity than necessary.
 For example, suppose we flip a coin 10 times and count how many heads appear in the sequence.
 The complete sample space of ten coin flips contains \(2^{10} = 1,024\) different possible sequences.